Evgen25-max/foodgram-project/README.md

 add their favorite recipes to the Favorites list, and download a summary list of products needed to prepare one or more selected dishes before going to the store.

-## Functionality:
-Authorization: email verification with a confirmation code.

 What I used:
 - [Django Version: 3.0](https://www.djangoproject.com/)
 - [Django REST Version: 3.12.2](https://www.django-rest-framework.org/)